Italy's recession pain stretches to a year

 “I’ll stay in office if all goes according to plan until April 2013, and I hope that I can help rescue Italy from financial ruin with moral support from some European friends, especially Germany,” he said.

-Monti, whose popularity has plunged from record high levels soon after he took office, has said he will not seek to remain in power after a national election due next spring.
+Monti, whose popularity has plunged from record high levels soon after he took office, has said he will not seek to remain in office after a national election due next spring.

-On Tuesday he sparked a political storm after he told the Wall Street Journal that the gap, or “spread”, between yields on Italian benchmark bonds and safer German Bunds would be “1,200 points” if Silvio Berlusconi’s government, which was replaced by Monti’s in November, had remained in power.

-He had been asked why the spread, which currently stands at around 440 basis points, or 4.4 percent, had not fallen further despite his government’s efforts.

-Fabrizio Cicchitto, the Chamber of Deputies leader of Berlusconi’s People of Freedom party, led the criticism, calling the remark “an unhelpful and stupid provocation.”

-Despite the center-right’s protests, Monti won final parliamentary approval on Tuesday for additional spending cuts worth some 4.5 billion euros this year.
+He won a procedural vote of confidence in the Chamber of Deputies on Tuesday to limit debate on and accelerate the passage of a bill for additional spending cuts worth some 4.5 billion euros this year.

 The savings will help rein in the deficit and delay a planned 2 percentage point increase in sales tax until at least July of next year.